 Intermittent Fasting And Alcohol: What You Should Know

-Intermittent fasting is a dietary strategy in which eating windows are interspersed with periods of calorie restriction regularly throughout the day or throughout the week.
+Intermittent fasting, or fasting as a religious practice, is a dietary strategy in which eating windows are interspersed with periods of calorie restriction regularly throughout the day or throughout the week.

 Also known as IF, an intermittent fasting diet takes advantage of a biological process called autophagy, which your body naturally reverts to during long periods (16-24 hours) without food.